DinkRoy/NSK-Warrior/README.md

 The game is also available at [itch.io](https://imaginary-monkey.itch.io/nsk-warrior).

 ## Features
 - **Playable in Browser:**  Enjoy the game directly in your web browser.
 - **PWA Support:**  Install as a Progressive Web App for a native app-like experience.
-- **Original Game Booklet** While playing, flip through maps and game details in the original booklet that accompanied the game.
+- **Original Game Booklet:**  While playing, flip through maps and game details in the original booklet that accompanied the game.
 - **Autosave & Resume:**  Your progress is automatically saved when navigating back or when the app window is hidden.
 Play resumes automatically on reload.

 ## Booklet
 To add a game booklet to your project: